Updated: May 1, 2024

 • The MERIT access code that is included in your notice

 If you wish to register without receiving notification from MERIT, you can look up your business access code online.
+Additional information about MERIT and its program requirements can be found on the program details page.

 What type of savings plan does Maine’s mandate have in place?